 When it comes to Apple acquiring Netflix as a technology play, there are more effective and efficient ways of acquiring streaming capabilities than having to buy Netflix and its 3,500 employees.

 There would be some positives associated with acquiring Netflix.
 In terms of talent, acquiring Netflix would give Apple key personnel with deep knowledge of the streaming industry.
 In addition, acquiring Netflix would instantly give Apple the lead in paid video streaming.
 However, there are unintended consequences associated with the deal that would likely offset these gains.
 One of the biggest is culture shock.
 Netflix and Apple are not alike.
 Netflix is increasingly being run by media talent fleeing traditional content companies (remember that brain drain?) while Apple is run by industrial designers.
 This is why Apple building its own Hollywood arm within Apple has a higher chance of success over time.

 Add it all up, and there just isn't much rationale for Apple to acquire Netflix.
 Notice how price hasn't even entered the discussion.
 There are many reasons other than a high price tag that make Netflix a poor acquisition target for Apple.
 A Netflix acquisition would inevitably boil down to two things: branding and revenue plays.
 Neither are strong reasons for Apple to pursue an acquisition.

 The Big Picture

-Receive my exclusive analysis and perspective about Apple throughout the week (2-3 stories a day, 10-12 stories a week).
-For more information and to sign up, visit the membership page.
+Receive my analysis and perspective on Apple throughout the week via exclusive daily updates (2-3 stories a day, 10-12 stories a week).
+To sign up, visit the membership page.